– How To Add More Kale to Your Diet and The Health Benefits of Kale –

 According to the National Cancer Institute, kale is yet another valuable cruciferous vegetable that has promise in helping humans win the battle against cancer.

-Kale is rich in important nutrients, such as lutein, zeaxanthin, vitamins C, E, and K; folate; and minerals.
+Kale is rich in important nutrients, such as lutein, zeaxanthin, vitamins A, C, E, and K; folate; and minerals.
 Kale also contains glucosinolates, or sulfur-containing chemicals.
 While the folate found in kale does not have a direct impact on cancer treatment, it does help to reduce the risk of complications from cancer and its treatment by lowering risks for heart disease.

 The Tasty Health Benefits of Kale